 1912 U.S. Olympic Team, Athletics, 10k Walk

-Photo: Sam Schwartz (middle row, third from left) with other
+Photo: Sam Schwartz (middle row, third from right) with other

 Irish-American Athletic Club members on the 1912 U.S. Olympic Team